|Rosie being towed into a service bay|

 - I think we have learned where to park in order to use the Wi-Fi provided for the service customers.
 While it isn't the fastest connection to the Internet, it was adequate for our needs.

 - We were able to receive TV signals from ABC, CBS, CW, FOX, NBC and PBS.
-We saw digital signals from Antenna, Bounce, Comet, GET-TV, GRIT, ME-TV, MY-TV and one station that aired Ohio high school football games all day and night.
+We saw digital signals from Antenna, Bounce, Comet, GET-TV, GRIT, ME-TV, MY-TV and one station that aired Ohio high school sports games all day and night.